Torno999/Shadowrocket-Telegram-rule-list/README.md

-This rule for Shadowrocket Settings
+This rules for Shadowrocket Config meta telegram youtube